 If the creditor relied on information from some other source when making its decision, it must tell you that you have the right to request, within 60 days, the reasons for the adverse action.
 If you do make such a request, it must tell you upon what information it relied.

-Often, a creditor will combine the ECOA and the FCRA notices into one.
+Generally, a creditor will combine the ECOA and the FCRA notices into one.

-Risk-Based Pricing Notice and Credit Score Notice
+Risk-Based Pricing Notice

-If a creditor charges you a higher annual percentage rate (APR) than it charges others, it has to comply with certain notice obligations.
+As of August 15, 2011, if a creditor charges you a higher annual percentage rate (APR) than it charges others, it has to comply with certain notice obligations.
 These FCRA notice requirements kick in if a creditor uses a consumer report in connection with deciding what regular APR to charge for new or existing credit, and offers you a rate less favorable than the rate it offers approximately 40% of other consumers to whom it offered a similar type of credit.
 The rule doesn’t require lenders to tell you that it offered a different type of loan to people with better credit.
 For example, if the creditor offers you a variable rate home loan, but offers fixed-rate home loans to a substantial number of its customers with better credit histories, it does not have to give you a notice telling you that.
 It only has to notify you if it offers a substantial number of customers a better rate on a variable rate loan.

 The notice requirement has many other exceptions and limitations.